daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 Run `bower install` and wait for the packages to be downloaded and installed into the **<i class="fa fa-folder-open"></i>bower_components** directory.
 You can change that path using the [*.bowerrc*](http://bower.io/docs/config/#directory) file, but for the purposes of this tutorial we will stick with the defaults.

 Similarly to **<i class="fa fa-folder-open"></i>node_modules**, you should not commit **<i class="fa fa-folder-open"></i>bower_components** into a Git repository.
-But wait a minute, if you don't add and commit it to Git, how will those files be loaded when you deploy your app?
-We will get back to this issue later during the deployment step of the tutorial.
+But hold on, if we don't commit it to Git, how will those files be loaded when you deploy your app?
+We will revisit this issue later during the deployment step of this tutorial.

 Copy all glyphicons fonts from **<i class="fa fa-folder-open"></i>bower_components/bootstrap/fonts** into **<i class="fa fa-folder-open"></i>public/fonts** directory.